brianchitester/Pergamon/README.md

 ## Features

+- 🌟 **Beautiful Landing Page**: Engaging homepage that showcases the vision and links to the demo
 - 📚 **Beautiful Book Display**: Clean, modern interface to showcase your book collection
 - 🔍 **Advanced Filtering**: Search by title/author, filter by genre and language
 - 📱 **Responsive Design**: Works perfectly on desktop, tablet, and mobile